Rabies is a very frightening disease that causes plenty of concern among dog owners.

 What to Do if Your Dog Gets Rabies

-If a dog gets bit by another animal infected with rabies, he needs to be taken to the veterinarian immediately.
-The dog will need to be quarantined and kept away from other people and animals.
+If a dog gets bit by another animal who you know or suspect is infected with rabies, he needs to be taken to the veterinarian immediately.

-An unvaccinated dog will not survive, while a vaccinated dog has a chance.
+Generally speaking, dogs who’ve been vaccinated (and sufficiently boosted) are very unlikely to become sick; but dogs who have not been properly vaccinated are unlikely to survive.
 As noted above, you should always get your dog vaccinated against rabies, since rabies infection is fatal.

 It is best to put a dog with suspected rabies into a carrier or cage for transport (if it is safe to do so — you don’t want to become exposed to the virus yourself).
 If the dog is already acting viciously and attacking, then the owner must call animal control to have them transport the dog safely.